 - ~20 PSI “safe” limit

 The stock N63tu turbos are capable of producing upwards of or beyond 25psi.
 However, that kind of boost is undoubtedly pushing these turbos outside of their efficiency range.
 We believe roughly 20psi is a good mark for a balance of performance and longevity.
 Those willing to accept the additional risk may consider pushing up to 22-23psi.
-However, 23+psi should definitely be reserved for those planning to upgrade turbos anyways.
+However, 23+psi should definitely be reserved for those planning to upgrade the N63 turbos anyways.